 Interesting Green Wall Facts

 - Who invented the Green Wall?
-In 1938 Stanley Hart White a Professor of Landscape Architecture from the University of Illinois patented a “Vegetation Bearing Architectonic Structure and System”. (thank goodness that name didn’t stick) Unfortunately the prototypes didn’t progress past his backyard!
-Then in 1986 a French Botanist and Designer Patrick Blanc invented the concept of the Vertical Garden and has been his quest to design Green Walls across the planet.
+In 1938 Stanley Hart White a Professor of Landscape Architecture from the University of Illinois patented a “Vegetation Bearing Architectonic Structure and System”. (thank goodness that name didn’t stick) Unfortunately, the prototypes didn’t progress past his backyard!
+Then in 1986 French Botanist and Designer Patrick Blanc invented the concept of the Vertical Garden and has been his quest to design Green Walls across the planet.

 - The Tallest Vertical Garden is in Quebec and is 213’ high and spans an area of 2,139 square feet and has 11,000 individual plants.

 - The Great Green Wall of Africa is a strip of trees stretching across Africa to stop the Sahara from moving South affecting the lives of millions.
 Once complete the Great Green Wall will be the largest living structure on the Planet, 3 times the size of the Great Barrier Reef!
 So far 128.8 million seedlings planted.

 Some Green Wall Benefits Are: